Does your credit score affect your car insurance rate?

 Most U.S. insurance companies use credit-based insurance scores along with your driving history, claims history and many other factors to establish eligibility for payment plans and to help determine insurance rates.
 (Again, except in California, Hawaii and Massachusetts).

-According to the III, if you have a high credit-based insurance score, an excellent driving history, and zero claims on your record, you'll typically qualify for lower rates.
+According to the III, if you have a better credit-based insurance score, an excellent driving history, and zero claims on your record, you'll typically qualify for lower rates.
 This score is only one of many factors used to calculate your premium.
 If you have an excellent insurance score but a less-than-stellar driving history, you might be considered riskier to insure.

 Why insurance companies use credit-based insurance scores